rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 name of the publisher, distributor, etc., has already been transcribed as part of another area, supply it in a short identifiable form within square brackets.
 [Paris : Symon Vostre, 25 Apr.
 1500]
-(Comment: Title reads: “Ces presentes heures a lusaige de Paris ... fure[n]t acheuees lan mil cincq ce[n]s le xxv iour dapuril pour Symon Vostre, libraire …”) If transcribing a publisher, distributor, etc., statement in the publication, distribution, etc., area, however, do not abridge or expand the statement simply because it repeats or omits information given elsewhere in the description.
+(Comment: Title reads: "Ces presentes heures a lusaige de Paris ... fure[n]t acheuees lan mil cincq ce[n]s le xxv iour dapuril pour Symon Vostre, libraire …") If transcribing a publisher, distributor, etc., statement in the publication, distribution, etc., area, however, do not abridge or expand the statement simply because it repeats or omits information given elsewhere in the description.